Dorset has it all, from deeply rooted history and incredible architecture to miles of sandy beaches and countless nature reserves.

 Southbourne has a unique mix of properties available, from luxury apartment flats and larger houses for families on Boscombe Overcliff Drive to retirement properties and two-bedroom apartments for under £150,000.

 Tapas, sourdough pizzas, handmade burgers and rustic delis can be found in Southbourne’s artisanal food venues.
 Looking for a unique gift for a friend or loved one?
 You’ll most definitely find it here with the range of shops available to you.

-On top of all this, Southbourne has ample educational institutes; plenty of gyms; water sports at Hengistbury Head Outside and infinite coastal walking locations.
+On top of all this, Southbourne has ample of educational institutes; plenty of gyms; water sports at Hengistbury Head Outside and infinite coastal walking locations.
 Let’s not forget about the amazing countryside available to you and the history to go along with it, just a short journey from Southbourne.
 What more could you want?